 “With each passing year, his abilities and interest in the language have cracked wide open into a vivacious love of Spanish and its many cultures.
 At the end of his sophomore year, when Daniel told me he would be saving his bussing tips all summer long to be able to afford our Xperitas trip to Spain the following year, I was delighted!
 True to his Boy Scout and student government standards, not only did he achieve his goal of paying for half of the trip with his own earnings, but he ended up winning our unofficial Most Valuable Traveler award.
 Without a doubt, in my 25 years of teaching Spanish, I've never had a student who has earned such a high yield on a travel trip abroad.
 He lifted up our group with his enthusiasm, modeled strong scholarship and a growth mindset, and exemplified what it means to live the language.”

 We stopped by University Lake School earlier in March to visit with Ann, and we finally got to meet Daniel!
 Daniel is planning on pursuing Engineering in college and continuing his Spanish studies.
 He is still waiting to hear back on his college applications.
-As he says in the acceptance video he made for us, and in his scholarship essay, he wants to return to Spain – and for a good reason:
+He wants to return to Spain – and for a good reason:

 “Yesterday, during a college interview, I was asked what I would change about my high school career.
 Without hesitating, I said I would have pushed myself more in Spanish earlier on.
 In Spain I met Abuelo, who didn't speak a word of English.
 I complimented him on the mural in his living room.
 He pointed to himself and said, “Yo.”
 Turns out, all of the museum-like paintings in the house were his life's work.
 But I didn't know enough Spanish to hear why he painted them.
 I promised myself that, one day, I would go back to Sevilla to hear Abuelo's story about who was riding the horse in that painting in his living room, and where he was going.”